 Common mistakes

-- Using superlatives like “best in class” — Amazon moderation rejects these and your A+ goes back in the queue.
+- Empty superlatives like “best in class”, “#1”, “proven”, or “miracle”.
+Amazon flags unqualified claims and your A+ goes back in the queue.
+Qualified, substantiated claims are fine.

-- Listing the same benefit 4 times with reshuffled adjectives across modules — buyers see through it instantly.
+- Listing the same benefit four times with reshuffled adjectives across modules.
+Buyers see through it instantly.

-- Forgetting mobile preview — 70%+ of Amazon traffic is mobile; if the headline does not survive a 320px width, rewrite.
+- Forgetting mobile preview.
+The majority of Amazon traffic is mobile; if the headline does not survive a 320px width, rewrite.

-- Adding contact info, URLs to other channels, or warranty/guarantee promises — all common moderation triggers.
+- Adding contact info, URLs to other channels, the Amazon logo, or warranty/guarantee promises.
+All are common moderation triggers, and the Amazon logo is a guaranteed rejection.

 - Pasting the same A+ across marketplaces without language and cultural adaptation.